CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'devil's advocate', 'pre-mortem', 'red team', 'stress test', 'blind spots', 'challenge', 'critique'.
-These are terms users naturally use when seeking critical feedback on their ideas.
+Excellent coverage of natural terms users would say: 'devil's advocate', 'pre-mortem', 'red team', 'stress test', 'blind spots', 'challenging ideas', 'critique'.
+These are terms users would naturally use when seeking critical analysis.

 3 / 3